 Ezra is acclaimed for giving an African perspective on the role of child soldiers in the continent's recent civil wars.
-Directed by Newton Aduaka, in 2007 it was awarded the Grand Prize FESPACO, Africa's largest and most prestigious film event.
+Directed by Newton Aduaka, it was awarded the Grand Prize at FESPACO, Africa's largest and most prestigious film event.

 The African Studies Film Club is a core component of the University of Cambridge MPhil in African Studies.
-Screenings are held in the CLAS AV Room in the ARB, on every second Wednesday during Michaelmas Term, from 1.30pm to 3.30pm.
-All members of the University are welcome to attend and to join in our post-film discussions.
+Screenings are held in the CLAS AV Room on the 2nd floor of the Alison Richard Building, on every second Wednesday during Michaelmas Term, from 1.30pm to 3.30pm (except 13 Nov).
+All members of the University are welcome to attend and to join in our postfilm discussions.

-For enquiries, please contact the MPhil Course Director, Dr Ruth Watson (riw21@cam.ac.uk)
+For enquiries, please contact the MPhil Course Director, Dr Ruth Watson (riw21@cam.ac.uk).